superKalo/countdown-to-anything/README.md

 # Countdown to Anything Responsive Web Page

 The world's most simple countdown to any event page.
+[See demo](http://countdown.superkalo.com/).

 ## How to configure: